The Way We Shop For Beauty Is Changing — & It's About Time

 Together, the two women gathered the responses of more than 150 brands before closing the submissions on June 3.
 If a brand hadn't responded by that point, Harvin said, it told her everything she needed to know about their values.

-With all this information laid out right in front of them, Harvin hopes for consumers to reference this document and become more informed shoppers.
+With all this information laid out right in front of them, Harvin hopes that consumers will reference this document and become more informed shoppers.
 "People can come to their own conclusions based on the responses," she says.
 "Beauty is a lot about choice.
 We have to be aware of that, just as we are with the food that we eat or the clothes that we wear."

 But Harvin stresses that the demand for accountability shouldn't end with public response alone.
 "It's less about what they say and more about how they practice their business internally," she says.
 For that reason, Harvin was thrilled when a new initiative started making headlines two days after hers.
-Sharon Chuter, founder, CEO, and creative director of Uoma Beauty launched Pull Up For Change, a challenge that calls for brands to share the exact number of Black employees currently employed at the corporate and executive levels of their business.
+Sharon Chuter, founder, CEO, and creative director of Uoma Beauty, launched Pull Up For Change, a challenge that calls for brands to share the exact number of Black employees currently employed at the corporate and executive levels of their business.
 "We put a lot of visibility in how brands are responding, and Pull Up For Change is urging [brands] to take that further," says Harvin.
 "It ignited the conversation of, 'Okay, great.
 You made a statement, but what does your team look like?'"

 Beauty brands that responded to the Pull Up For Change initiative — including MAC Cosmetics and Milk Makeup — acknowledged areas where they need to improve and concrete action steps they were taking to get there.
 Many of the companies that participated also pledged to continue making internal changes, including supporting the career advancement of employees and creating more opportunities for future prospects.